 Know How to Get Around in Adelaide

-With such a variety of places to see and landmarks to discover, Adelaide has a fantastic and efficient public transport system.
+With such a variety of great neighborhoods and areas, Adelaide has a fantastic and efficient public transport system.

 Adelaide has 6 late-night and well-managed taxi ranks.
 The taxi ranks are clearly marked and well-lit to ensure the highest safety precautions are in place.